Holland College – Early Childhood Education

 Equity and diversity

-Potential program students include uncredentialed early childhood educators, women, youth, mid-career workers, new Canadians, and Indigenous students.
+Potential program students included uncredentialed early childhood educators, women, youth, newcomers, and mid-career workers.

 Industry partners

-Holland College’s ECCE Year 2 Blended pilot project submission was supported by PEI’s Early Childhood Development Association (ECDA) and the Province of Prince Edward Island who both continue to address the current and expected shortfall in the early childhood education workforce.
+Holland College’s ECCE Year 2 Blended pilot project submission was supported by PEI’s Early Childhood Development Association (ECDA) and the Province of Prince Edward Island both of whom continue to address the current and expected shortfall in the Island’s early childhood education workforce.